jepstein-eagle/adaptable/README.md

 The standard method is through Vanilla JavaScript / TypeScript.

-However for those developers who use a particular framework, we provide Framework Wrappers to allow access to AdapTable in a Franework-friendly maner.
+However for those developers who use a particular framework, we provide Framework Wrappers to allow access to AdapTable in a Framework-friendly manner.
 These are currently:

 - React wrapper (adaptable-react-aggrid)
 - Angular wrapper (adaptable-ng-aggrid)